 Cranberries also contain properties that break down plaque and fight cavity-causing bacteria.
 Protect your teeth from sugar intake by opting for unsweetened cranberry juice.

 While these foods can aid in the prevention of cavities, the best preventative methods are regular brushing, flossing, and semi-annual dental cleanings from a dental professional.
-To schedule a dental cleaning and prevention appointment contact the office of Dr Rodney Raanan today.
+To schedule a dental cleaning and prevention appointment contact the office of Dr Rifkin & Raanan today.